nhsd-a2si/docs-uec-appts/_pages/implementation/implementation_API.md

 {% include important.html content="The FHIR standard outlines specific rules for formatting XML and JSON on the wire.
 It is important to read and understand in full the differences between how XML and JSON are required to be represented." %}

-Consumers SHALL ignore unknown extensions and elements in order to foster [forwards compatibility](https://www.hl7.org/fhir/STU3/compatibility.html#1.10.3) and declare this by setting [CapabilityStatement.acceptUnknown](https://www.hl7.org/fhir/STU3/capabilitystatement-definitions.html#CapabilityStatement.acceptUnknown) to 'both' in their capability statement.
+Providers SHALL ignore unknown extensions and elements in order to foster [forwards compatibility](https://www.hl7.org/fhir/STU3/compatibility.html#1.10.3) and declare this by setting [CapabilityStatement.acceptUnknown](https://www.hl7.org/fhir/STU3/capabilitystatement-definitions.html#CapabilityStatement.acceptUnknown) to 'both' in their capability statement.

 Systems SHALL declare which format(s) they support in their CapabilityStatement.
 If a server receives a request for a format that it does not support, it SHALL return an HTTP status code of `415` indicating an `Unsupported Media Type`.